A Survey on Deep Hashing Methods: Deep Supervised Hashing

-\emph{Angular Deep Supervised Hashing\cite{zhou2019angular}} Angular DSH calculates the Hamming distance between images of different classes to form an upper triangular matrix of $G$ with size $C$ by $C$.
-The mean of Hamming distance matrices needs to be maximized and the variance of the matrices needs to be minimized to ensure that these binary codes can cover all matrix elements and there is no short board in the bucket theory, i.e., bit balance.
-Besides, this method utilizes classification loss like PCDH but replaces the softmax loss by (dynamic) A-softmax \cite{liu2017sphereface} loss which can achieve larger inter-class separation but an inter-class variation.
+\emph{Angular Deep Supervised Hashing} (AnDSH) \cite{zhou2019angular}.
+AnDSH calculates the Hamming distance between images of different classes to form an upper triangular matrix with size {$K$ by $K$, where $K$ is the number of categorizations.} The mean of Hamming distance matrices is maximized while the variance of the matrices is minimized to make sure that all elements in the matrix could be covered by these hash codes and from the view of bucket theory there is no weakness, i.e., {achieving bit balance.} Besides, this method utilizes classification loss {similar to PCDH} but replaces the softmax loss by A-softmax objective \cite{liu2017sphereface} that could obtain potentially larger inter-class variation along with larger inter-class separation.